joao-faust/image-reader-api/README.md

 # Image Reader

 Image Reader is an API that reads image content.
-It's really useful when the copy function is disabled on the website you're visiting.
+It's useful when the copy function is disabled on the website you're visiting.

 ## Used technologies